 Not all period sidearms had wooden-cored scabbards, some were made entirely from leather.
 We have spent a lot of time designing a sheath of this sort, without making it too bulky or too delicate, discarding several prototypes that weren't up to our standards.

 We have found the answer to our design question in the historical method of using halftan leather.

-Half-tan means that the tanning chemicals don’t penetrate the hide fully.
+'Half tan' means that the tanning chemicals don’t fully penetrate the hide.
 This process means that the grain and flesh side become vegetable tanned leather whilst the middle stays rawhide.
-It opens up a variety of possibilities, including deeper, crisper and more resilient embossing and much more resilience during sewing – due to the rawhide middle, it’s nearly impossible to tense the thread so much that it tears out a hole.
+It opens up a variety of possibilities, including deeper and crisper embossing. and much more resilience during sewing.
+Due to the rawhide middle, it’s nearly impossible to tense the thread so much that it tears out a hole.
 Just as importantly, it’s extremely resistant to cuts when dry.
 This feature makes it perfect for sheaths but on the other hand- it makes the material extremely difficult to obtain.

-Since it’s such a special and rarely-seen leather, we wanted to add something to make it stand out even more even at first glance: we have created a standardized floral design for them.
-That only gives the flat contours so we still emboss each one by hand, therefore every piece maintains its individuality.
+Since it’s such a special and rarely seen leather, we decided to add something to make it stand out even more even at first glance: we have created a unique floral design for the Adorian sheath, and we as always emboss each one by hand.

-The sheaths are all hand-sewn with linen thread, using an overhand stitch which is flattened in the back.
+The sheaths are all hand-sewn with linen thread, using an overhand stitch, flattened in the back.
 They are set up for vertical carry on a leather loop, as that’s the suspension we see in the vast majority of sources.